debezium/debezium-design-documents/DDD-36.md

 * **Coupled I/O**: The database reader stalls while processing and emitting events, reducing the LogMiner query throughput.
 * **No audit trail**: All LogMiner output is discarded after processing, with no ability to replay and/or inspect what we originally mined.
 This becomes even more important as Oracle often only retains logs for a limited period of time (sometimes hours).

+## Goal

+The goal of this proposal is:

+* Provide an alternative architecture that leverages multiple threads to scale the capture, coordinating, and applying of change events read from LogMiner.
+This model mirrors a similar architecture used by Oracle for Oracle 23/26 XStream and GoldenGate.
+* The implementation must be optional, and opt-in.
+Due to some of the limitations with `ChronicleQueue` and memory-mapped files, not every environment will be a good fit, and users need a fallback solution.
+Additionally, if the single-threaded model is kept, it can act as a fallback when things go wrong during the multithreaded development/feedback cycle of the feature.

 ## Proposed Architecture